Nature has always known this, but we in Western societies are slowly figuring it out too: Humans are diverse. Surprise!

 Let's be honest: whether Arabica, Robusta or another of the almost one hundred coffee varieties - the main thing is coffee!
 And let's be even more honest: whether you're lesbian, gay, bisexual, trans, non-binary, inter*, ace, queer or straight - the main thing is love! or straight - the main thing is love!
 (See below for definitions)

 It's natural to fall wholeheartedly in love with your best buddy - even if you're a boy yourself.
 It's natural to question your own sexuality - once, twice or again and again.
 It's natural to want to express yourself the way you feel on the inside - with colors, hair lengths, fabrics or make-up.
 Side fact: None of this has a specific gender.
 It's natural to have little or no interest in sex.
 It's natural to need surgery to recognize your own gender, not only internally, but also in your reflection.
-It's natural not to be able to identify with any of it.
+It is natural not to be able to identify with any of it.
 It is natural that everything, always and everywhere can change in the course of life - and that every person experiences this differently.
 It's Pride Month and a good opportunity to emphasize these things a little louder than usual.

-heteronormative biographies.
+We humans like to think in boxes.
+Boxes that may fit perfectly for some, but cause claustrophobia for others.
+Queer people still have to fight to be able to go about their lives just as carefree as people with heteronormative biographies.
 But what does fighting have to do with love?
 Love is such an appropriate term because queer people live in a world in which their reality is publicly debated, made invisible or threatened.
 Loving yourself and standing up for yourself then becomes a radical act.
 Pride means pride - and proudly showing oneself as a queer person is visible self-love.

 Christopher Street Day (CSD) commemorates the 1969 Stonewall Uprising by queer and transgender people against the violent surveillance and persecution of the New York police.
 A turning point in the fight for equal treatment of queer people.
 As long as people are still discriminated against because they fall outside a constructed grid, queer people and transgender people must be treated equally. allies must continue to take to the streets and fly the (colorful) flag - especially with the perspective that queer hostility and racism have always been closely linked.
 For the situation of queer people to continue to improve, we need political decisions for the protection of queer life, educational work in schools, Pride Month and blog posts like this one.
 And we need the tireless and radical love and self-love of queer people.